List of Levantine cheeses: Nabulsi

 Nabulsi cheese is a semi-hard cheese made primarily from sheep milk with goat milk being an alternative.
 It has a dense texture and melts easily.
 This cheese can be either salted or unsalted and is made from pasteurized milk from sheep, goats, or camels.
 It is also used as a base for other sweet-cheese desserts such as knafeh where it is almost always used.

-Shelal

-Shelal (also known as mshalshe) is a brined, white string cheese made up of strands woven together.
-It is used mainly in savoury dishes in the Levant.